RedStoneMango/git-readme-updater/README.md

 # 📝 Git README Updater

-### ❗ This repository is still in active development.
-Features may change, and bugs may exist. ❗

 Git README Updater (`gru`) is a collection of Bash scripts that let you **dynamically build and update README files locally**, and optionally **link them to remote Git repositories for automatic pushing and updating**.
 Whether you want to generate up-to-date README sections on your machine or automate updates directly in remote repositories, this tool provides a simple CLI workflow for both.

 ---